Pittston, Pennsylvania: Tomato Festival

-The City of Pittston promotes itself as "The Quality Tomato Capital of the World."
+Pittston promotes itself as "The Quality Tomato Capital of the World."
 Images of tomatoes can be seen throughout Pittston.
 Street signs bear the image of the tomato.
 The tomato is also painted on many structures and roadways throughout the city.
-A statue of a large tomato can be seen on the corner of William and Main (in the downtown).
+A statue of a large tomato can be seen on the corner of William and Main in downtown.

 Since 1983, The Pittston Tomato Festival has been held annually on South Main Street in Downtown Pittston to celebrate the city's tradition and heritage in cultivating the tomato.
 Beginning during the first term of Mayor Thomas Walsh, nearly fifty thousand people attend the four-day event every year.
 Food (from food vendors throughout the Greater Pittston region), a variety of live entertainment, games, rides, arts and crafts, bingo, and home-grown Pittston tomatoes keep bringing an enthusiastic crowd to the festival year after year.
 The event also consists of a beauty pageant, a tomato tasting contest, a best looking and ugliest tomato contest, a 5 km run through the city, tomato fights, and a parade.
 In May 2011, Parade Magazine cited the Pittston Tomato Festival in one of its articles.

 Government

 Pittston was incorporated as a city in December 1894.
-As defined by the laws of the Commonwealth of Pennsylvania, Pittston is a Third Class City and operated under the state Third Class City Code.
+As defined by the laws of the Commonwealth of Pennsylvania, Pittston operated as a Third Class City as defined by the state's Third Class City Code.

-This was the case until 2013.
-Following approval by the electorate, Pittston City's government began operating under a Home Rule Charter effective January 2, 2013.
+In 2013, however, the electorate authorized Pittston's city government to commence operating under a Home Rule Charter effective January 2, 2013.
 Under the home rule charter, the city is governed by a five-member city council composed of four elected city councilmembers and the elected mayor, who, in addition to being the presiding officer of the city council, holds additional executive authority as prescribed by the home rule charter.
 There is also an elected city controller and elected city tax collector/treasurer who hold specific duties as set forth in the home rule charter.
 A professional city administrator appointed by the city council oversees the day-to-day operations of the city government.

-Pittston's City Hall is located on 35 Broad Street (near the city's downtown).
-It was constructed in 1939.
+Pittston's City Hall, constructed in 1939, is located at 35 Broad Street near the city's downtown.
 The building houses the city's three branches of government (legislative, executive, and judicial).

 Executive

 The city is headed by an elected mayor.
-The current mayor of Pittston is Michael A. Lombardo.